-Like everything else around Woburn and the surrounding areas, The Birch raises the standard for great food with a relaxed atmosphere.
-The family-owned pub is in a great location, only a few moments walk from Woburn village, and a ten minute drive from Milton Keynes.
+Like everything else around Woburn and the surrounding areas, The Birch Woburn raises the standard for great food with a relaxed atmosphere.
+The family-owned pub is in a great location, only a few moments walk from Woburn village, and a ten-minute drive from Milton Keynes.
 The Birch Woburn is an amazing place to eat!

 We spoke to the owner and he told us the back story to the pub and how the pub has been run by the family for over 18 years.
 He is proud and vocal when he says they are passionate about sourcing the freshest ingredients from farms and estates throughout the country, cooked by the team of talented and highly qualified chefs.
 They even get local Venison from Woburn Abbey, where they rear deer throughout the year.